broeker/jumpsuit/src/pages/index.md

     time in history, our singular focus is on the `frontend.` Our job is the `user interface.` Nothing more.
 We are here to create fast, `effective digital experiences` regardless of the device, the content, or the context.
     This is our only job, and the only thing that matters.
+Everything else is easy.
   heading: Zoom zoom.
   image1:
     alt: Jumpsuit diagram